 City of College Park.
 It will provide bike and pedestrian access through several residential communities, the planned Whole Foods, downtown Hyattsville, and to the Riverdale Park Town Center.

 A ground breaking was recently held for this project in Riverdale Park.
 However, additional funding will be needed for the last segment.
-The unfunded segment is 0.5 miles and is located within the ROW of Alt US 1 Rhode Island Avenue in Hyattsville between Farragut Street and Armentrout Dr. It will connect to the trail segment immediately to the north that is under construction.
+The unfunded segment is 0.5 miles and is located within the right of way of Alt US 1 Rhode Island Avenue in Hyattsville between Farragut Street and Armentrout Dr. It will connect to the trail segment immediately to the north that is under construction.
 To the south at Armentrout Drive, it would connect to the Northwest Branch Trail of the Anacostia Tributary Trail System.

-The cost of this segment is estimated at one million dollars.
+The cost of the unfunded segment is estimated at one million dollars.
 As a transportation connection, this trail will be lighted, which adds significantly to the cost.

 Fred Shaffer of M-NCPPC – Prince George’s County identified this project as the County’s top priority project.